-Remove animal waste.If you have a dog who hasn’t quite caught on to the dog potty grass, make sure you thoroughly clean and/or soak up the urine/feces with paper towels.
-You should try to remove as much liquid as possible, then clean the area with water.
+If you have a dog who hasn’t quite caught on to using a DoggieLawn and makes a mess near it instead, make sure you thoroughly clean and/or soak up the urine/feces with paper towels.
+You should try to remove as much liquid as possible before cleaning the area with water.
 Let the water soak and clean up the wet mess once again.
 After the water has been soaked up and the area is dry, spray the neutralizing odor remover over the affected area.

-Consider using tools.Sometimes the work of humans can’t remove all of the stains and smells, so we recommend renting a carpet extractor or wet vac to do the trick; however, it’s crucial that you avoid using an in-home steam cleaner because this can solidify the smell in your carpet.
+Sometimes the work of humans can’t remove all of the stains and smells, so we recommend renting a carpet extractor or wet vac to do the trick; however, it’s crucial that you avoid using an in-home steam cleaner because this can further embed the smell in your carpet.
 Instead, use an extracting device made for pulling out accidents gifted to you from your pet.
 Once the extractor or wet vac has been used and the carpet is dry, spray the neutralizing odor remover onto the affected area.
-If the odor is still there after you remove the animal waste and use tools...
 If you’re feeling like nothing is working to get the stench of your pet’s accident out of the carpet, it may be time to check the carpet pad.
 Sometimes pet urine will go far beyond the carpet, and that means soaking into any material underneath.
-Once you lift the carpet back, try our remove animal waste or consider using tools tips.
+Once you lift the carpet back, repeat the steps above.

-We highly recommend that you give our dog grass potty a try.
-We try to make your life easy which is why we send out weekly, monthly or bi-monthly grass pads for your dog.
+We highly recommend that you give DoggieLawn a try.
+They even make your life easier, with subscription options that range from weekly to monthly, or whatever schedule best for you and your dog.
 Plus, if your dog already knows how to use a potty pad, training them to use something natural that has a recognizing smell will be easier!
-Join Doggie Lawn online now to learn more about our potty pads and stay tuned for our next blog post about how to remove the smell of your pet using filters and upgrading their indoor potty.
+Join DoggieLawn online now to learn more about our potty pads and stay tuned for our next blog post about how to remove persistent odors by using filters and upgrading their indoor potty.